bufbuild-ru/docs/docs/configuration/v1/buf-yaml/index.md

 #### `service_suffix`

 **Optional.** Controls the behavior of the `SERVICE_SUFFIX` lint rule.
 By default, this rule verifies that all service names are suffixed with `Service`.
-However, organizations can choose a different preferred suffix—for example, `API`.
+However, organizations can choose a different preferred suffix — for example, `API`.
 To set that:

 ::: info buf.yaml